 Relationships with people are the key to an amazing brand ambassador program.
+This should be an exciting journey for you—and it will be—once you know how to lay a solid foundation.

 1. Identify the right people in your ecosystem